mikanmi/runnable-platform/README.md

 HomeRemote is a smart infrared remote controller.

-You can enjoy to control many Home Electronics and use Siri with Homebridge and Cmd4.
+You can enjoy to control many infrared home devices and use Siri with Homebridge and Cmd4.

-I strongly recommend [RPZ-IR-Sensor] from Raspberry Pi HATs to send infrared code.
+I strongly recommend [RPZ-IR-Sensor][RPZ-IR-Sensor] from Raspberry Pi HATs to send an infrared code.

 ## Support Raspberry Pi HATs

-- [RPZ-IR-Sensor][RPZ-IR-Sensor] with [cgir][cgir] is the great product.
+- [RPZ-IR-Sensor][RPZ-IR-Sensor] with [cgir][cgir] is the good product.
-- [ADRSIR][ADRSIR] with [adrsirlib][adrsirlib] has problems with frequently failing to send infrared codes and furthermore lack to send them to sufficient distance.
+- [ADRSIR][ADRSIR] with [adrsirlib][adrsirlib] has some problems that it fails to send an infrared code to the device on long distances.

 ## HomeRemote Features

-HomeRemote controls infrared devices.
+HomeRemote controls the infrared home devices.

-- Send infrared codes to Home Electronics.
+- Send an infrared code to the infrared home device.
+- Set the state of the infrared home device.
-- Get a state of Home Electronics.
+- Get the state of the infrared home device.
-- Choose a infrared code from infrared codes registered in infrared devices.
+- Choose an infrared code from the infrared codes registered in HomeRemote.

 ## Usage

 HomeRemote works well with Homebridge and [Homebridge-Cmd4][Homebridges-cmd4].

-HomeRemote controls Home Electronics via voice through Siri on HomePod.
+HomeRemote controls the infrared home device via voice through Siri on HomePod.

-I explain config.json infrared_device.py of HomeRemote.
+I explain _config.json_ and *infrared_device.py* of HomeRemote.

 ### General Usage

-Describe `config.json` contained in Homebridge.
+Describe _config.json_ contained in Homebridge.

-You add `infrared_device.py` of absolute path to **state_cmd** attribute.
+You add *infrared_device.py* of the absolute path to the **state_cmd** attribute.

-An example for `config.json`:
+The example for _config.json_:

-**e.g.**

 ```javascript:config.json
 {